gabriel-dehan/chronicondb-client/README.md

 This generates JSON files for items, skills and enchants in the `engine/data/VERSION_NUMBER/extracts` folder if you need those for your own projects.

 There you go, chronicondb is now up to date.

+## TODO:

+- Enchants
+  - Power & Enchant
+  - Gems (Enchants)
+  - Runes (Enchants)

+- Implement logic

+Enchanted:
+1 Minor OR 1 Major

+Rare:
+1 Minor
+1 Major
+If Ring or Amulet:
+1 Epic
+if Weapon, Armor, or Boots:
+25% chance to replace 1 Major with 1 Epic

+Unique:
+1 Minor
+2 Major
+If Ring or Amulet:
+1 Epic
+if Weapon, Armor, or Boots:
+25% chance to replace 1 Major with 1 Epic

+Legendary:
+2 Minor
+2 Major
+If Ring or Amulet:
+1 Epic
+if Weapon, Armor, or Boots:
+25% chance to replace 1 Major with 1 Epic

+True Legendary:
+2 Minor
+2 Major
+If Ring or Amulet:
+1 Epic
+if Weapon, Armor, or Boots:
+25% chance to replace 1 Major with 1 Epic